-Atadenovirus, formerly known as Adenovirus and also commonly referred to as ADV (not to be confused with ADV in ferrets or skunks), is a highly contagious virus that is prevalent in bearded dragons (Pogona vitticeps).
-Many people call this disease the "wasting disease" or "stargazing disease" due to the symptoms bearded dragons with ADV show.
+Atadenovirus, formerly known as adenovirus and also commonly referred to as ADV (not to be confused with ADV in ferrets or skunks), is a highly contagious virus that is prevalent in bearded dragons (Pogona vitticeps).
+Many people call this disease the "wasting disease" or "stargazing disease" due to the symptoms exhibited by bearded dragons with ADV.

-This disease isn't called the "wasting disease" or "stargazing disease" for no reason.
-Young bearded dragons with ADV typically won't survive past three months of age and will spend their short life struggling to grow, will be lethargic, lose weight, and not want to eat.
-The symptoms may be described as "non-specific" or your exotics vet may simply say your beardie is "wasting away" or is a "poor do-er".
-This is usually because bearded dragons with ADV have a weakened immune system and they are negatively affected by intestinal parasites such as coccidia so they can't seem to ever gain weight.
+This disease is called the "wasting disease" or "stargazing disease" for a reason.
+A young bearded dragons with ADV typically will not survive past three months of age and will spend its short life struggling to grow.
+It will be lethargic, lose weight, and not want to eat.
+The symptoms may be described as "non-specific" or your exotics vet may simply say your beardie is "wasting away" or is a "poor doer."
+This is usually because a bearded dragon with ADV has a weakened immune system; it can be negatively affected by intestinal parasites such as coccidia, which makes it seen that it cannot ever gain weight.

 Some bearded dragons with ADV experience neurological symptoms such as body twitching and seizures.
-They also may arch their neck and look up at the sky (stargazing) due to what the virus does to their system.
-Bearded dragons that are infected with the atadenoviurs as adults typically develop liver and kidney disease, encephalitis, gastroenteritis, stomatitis, and other signs.
-Unfortunately, most of these findings are only discovered after the bearded dragon passes away and a necropsy is performed.
-Stranger still, other bearded dragons never show any symptoms and are lifelong carriers of the virus, shedding it throughout their lives.
+It may arch its neck and look up at the sky (stargazing) due to what the virus does to its nervous system.
+Bearded dragons that are infected with atadenovirus as adults typically develop liver and kidney disease, encephalitis, gastroenteritis, stomatitis, and other conditions.
+Unfortunately, most of these findings are only discovered after the bearded dragon dies and a necropsy is performed.
+Oddly, some bearded dragons never show any symptoms and are lifelong carriers of the virus.

-A bearded dragon can easily become infected if they are exposed to the feces of a carrier dragon, are handled by someone who handled an infected beardie, share a cage with an infected dragon, or eat leftover food from an infected dragon.
-Since the virus is extremely contagious and carrier bearded dragons may never show symptoms, it is easy to think a bearded dragon is healthy, expose it to another outwardly healthy bearded dragon, and then find one of the bearded dragons showing neurological, stargazing symptoms.
+A bearded dragon can easily become infected with the virus if it is exposed to the feces of a carrier dragon, are handled by someone who handled an infected beardie, shares a cage with an infected dragon, or eats leftover food from an infected dragon.
+Since the virus is extremely contagious and carrier bearded dragons may never show symptoms, it is easy to think a bearded dragon is healthy, expose it to another outwardly healthy bearded dragon, and then one of the beardies begins to show neurological, stargazing symptoms.

-Your exotics vet will recommend a fecal screening for intestinal parasites and a variety of blood work..
-Many owners are wary of costs associated with testing for diseases in their exotic pets but tests must be run to confirm ADV in your bearded dragon.
-Alternatively and unfortunately, if a bearded dragon in your collection passes away it is recommended to submit the body for a necropsy to have it tested for ADV and other causes of death.
+To figure out if you beardie has atadenovirus, your exotics vet will recommend a fecal screening for intestinal parasites and a panel of bloodwork.
+Many owners are wary of costs associated with testing for diseases in their exotic pets, but tests must be run to confirm ADV in your bearded dragon.
+Alternatively, if a bearded dragon in your collection dies it is recommended to submit the body for a necropsy to have it tested for ADV as a possible cause of death.

 Unfortunately, there is no cure for atadenovirus.
-A dragon with ADV can only be supported symptomatically.
-He should be housed alone to prevent further infection to other bearded dragons and competition for food and given the appropriate UVB lighting and heat.
-If he has a secondary infection due to a suppressed immune system antibiotics may be prescribed, if he is dehydrated warm water soaks may be recommended and syringe feeding may also be necessary if your beardie is not eating well.
-Their quality of life must be assessed regularly to make sure euthanasia is not a better option over palliative care.
+A dragon with ADV can only be treated to alleviate its symptoms.
+It should be housed alone to prevent further infection to other bearded dragons and reduce its competition with other beardies for food.
+It will continue to need the appropriate UVB lighting and heat.
+If it has a secondary infection due to a suppressed immune system, antibiotics may be prescribed.
+If the beardie is dehydrated, warm water soaks may be recommended and syringe feeding may also be necessary if it is not eating well.
+Its quality of life must be assessed regularly to make sure euthanasia is not a better option over palliative care.